What’s the most popular fan page on Facebook? Well, naturally, Facebook’s. And it doesn’t have to be by all Facebook SEO requirements.

 3. Leverage Backlinks

-Backlinks are another crucial element of SEO, and if you’re not familiar with the concept, here’s a helpful blog post which gets down to the nitty-gritty details of this strategy.
+Backlinks are another crucial element of SEO, and if you’re not familiar with the concept, here’s a helpful blog post that gets down to the nitty-gritty details of this strategy.

 Obtaining relevant backlinks from authority sources which point to your website or blog in a way vouches for its quality and signals to Google that the content there is worth reading.